...

 It Is All About The Beer

 Prague is all about its beer; more is consumed here per capita than anywhere else in the world.
 There was not a day we did not try some of the local offerings.
-Two places we went, though, had some exceptional brews that added to our beer repertoire.
+Two places we visited, however, featured exceptional brews that added to our beer repertoire.
 Our favorite place was U Kunstatus in Old Town.
 It is an expansive craft beer-tasting venue with indoor and outdoor seating.
 They have a selection of over 100 craft brews from small craft breweries.
 They do flights with generous pours.

 U Kunstatus was the location of the House of the Lords of Kunstat.
 It has one of the best-preserved 12th-century underground Romanesque Palaces in the world.
 They offer good light fare to accompany your beer tasting, but this place is all about the beer.
 The selection of dark beers was extensive and delicious.
 The staff was terrific and knowledgeable.
 If you love beer, don’t miss out on U Kunstatus; it is a special place!